Site map Main Index Chapter supplements Copyright

 Many atoms, ions, and molecules in the body are arranged in combinations that form structures of various shapes, such as sheets, granules, and tubes.
 These structures make up components called organelles (e.g., cell membrane, ribosomes, microtubules) (Fig. 2.5) .
 Organelles in turn are in highly complicated and organized structures called cells.
 The organelles are like the parts of an automobile in that each organelle can carry out only a few specialized functions.
 However, like the parts of an automobile that is being driven correctly, a complete and properly assembled set of organelles that has proper guidance can operate on its own.

-Cells are the smallest units of the body that can survive on their own under favorable conditions (i.e., homeostasis) and have all the characteristics of life.
+Cells are the smallest units of the body that can survive on their own under favorable conditions (i.e., homeostasis {continuing good health}) and have all the characteristics of life.
 These characteristics include organization, constant chemical activity, external or internal movement, an active response to stimulation, and reproduction.
 By possessing and carrying out the characteristics of life, cells and the substances they produce constitute all the larger components in the body and perform all body functions.
 Though cells in the body have many features in common, they are also specialized in a variety of ways and therefore can perform different functions.
 For example, muscle cells can contract to provide gross movements, and bone cells can secrete materials that make hard and rigid bones that provide support and protection.

 Tissues, Organs, Systems, Organism